-We recommend your voyage of discovery around Mahé, the main island of Seychelles and home to the capital Victoria and the international airport.
+We recommend you start your exploration around Mahé, the main island of the Seychelles and home to the capital Victoria and the international airport.

 This impressive granite island, whose highest peak rises over 900 m, boasts 65 beaches and its picturesque islands around the Ste.
 Anne Marine National Park.
 A sailing trip around Mahé (18mi x 5mi) takes you past the charming north coast, the small island of L'Ilot and along the Beau Vallon Bay with its beautiful beaches and tourist infrastructure.
 A good opportunity to drop anchor or even to enjoy one of the many delicious Creole specialities on land.
 There is also a casino nearby or several bars where you can end the evening before returning to your yacht under a beautiful starry sky.

-Monday morning in paradise; time in northern direction to Silhouette, the third largest Island of the Seychelles.
-When you leave Beau Vallon Bay, be sure to cast your line.
-The surrounding waters are renowned for their abundance of fish and chances are that by lunchtime you'll have one of the tastiest fish in the area on your plate!
-The journey continues towards North Island with its enchanting beaches, a wonderful place to spend the night.
+Monday morning in paradise; time to head north to Silhouette, the third largest island in the Seychelles.
+As you leave Beau Vallon Bay, be sure to cast your line.
+The surrounding waters are known for their abundance of fish and there's a good chance you'll have one of the tastiest fish in the area on your plate by lunchtime!
+The journey continues towards North Island with its charming beaches, a wonderful place to spend the night.

 It will be difficult to decide which beach is the most beautiful.
 Why don't you just stop at any one of them?
 Take your time for swimming, snorkeling and relaxing.
 Of course you should not miss the opportunity to taste the seafood dishes offered here.

-It won't be long before the neighbouring island of La Digue captivates you.
-They say that here, where ox carts and bicycles are still the main means of transport, time has stood still.
-Here you will find one of the most famous and probably most fortified beaches in the world - Anse Source d'Argent.
-Nearby is a cemetery of the first settlers, a coconut refining oven, a giant turtle enclosure and a typical Creole villa.
+It won't take long before the neighbouring island of La Digue captivates you.
+They say that time has stood still here, where oxcarts and bicycles are still the main means of transport.
+Here is one of the most famous and probably most photographed beaches in the world - Anse Source d'Argent.
+Nearby is a cemetery of the first settlers, a kiln for coconut refinement, a giant turtle enclosure and a typical Creole villa.